KingStephenSite/KingStephenSite.github.io/README.md

-# KingStephenSite.github.io
+# KingStephen FAQ

-If you DARE to copy this without permission, We will take the copy down.
+Q1: Can I copy this site without permission?
+A1: Big fat no.
+Q2: Can I use this website?
+A2: Obviously yes.